-The main types of phytocenoses.
+Main types of phytocenoses.
 Description of forest phytocenoses.
-Quantitative ratios between species
+Quantitative relationships between species

 1. certain species composition;